By Gaby Dufresne-Cyr, CBT-FLE

 Dogue Shop rating: 3.6/5

 The developer has not updated the app since April 20, 2022.
 The app does have an integrated clicker, and the timing is perfect.
 After answering a few questions, the app prompts you to give your credit card info.
 However, you can bypass it and try the interface’s basic behaviours.
 The platform is simple to use and pretty.
 The clicker can be problematic if your phone sleeps after a few seconds, as does mine.
-You must change your setting to use the app’s clicker.
+You must change your settings to use the app’s clicker.

 Free: 7 day trial